defuse/flush-reload-attacks/notes/brainstorm.md

     - What's the performance impact?

 - Change the compiler to make programs (or parts of them) immune.

+- Side-channel attack programs are likely to have side channels.
+Detect side channel attacks by watching for *their* side channel signatures?

+- Use side-channel signatures to detect attacks on other programs (e.g. program gets ROPed, the ROP payload's side channel sig is very different from the program's).
+Try doing things to *amplify* the program's usual side-channel signatures (instrumentation), then when those signatures disappear or change (transfer control to attacker), kill it.

+- Defending against some classes of side channels can be done by removing *all* programs' abilities to be *affected* by side channels.
+If no program (including the attack programs) can be affected, then the attack programs will not work.

+    - Defend against FLUSH+RELOAD by hooking RDTSC (and other sources of time) and making N of the LSBs zero.
+This would probably work best in virtualized environments, but could work as an OS-level defense.

+    - Some simple CPU modifications (extra state to mask RDSTC) could be a big help.

+    - Don't stop the information leakage, just stop the collection of the leakage.

 Random Cool Stuff
 -----------------